 Palace is the word!
 This is another fabulous hotel in the heart of Split, one that takes you on a journey through history.
-Although the entire place has all modern comforts and amenities you could want from a hotel, they have also managed to maintain the old world charm.
-The rooms are the height of olde-worlde style, with art and a muted décor, which works perfectly.
+Although the whole place has all the modern comforts and amenities you could want from a hotel, they have also managed to maintain the old world charm.
+The rooms are the height of old-world style, with art and a muted décor, which works perfectly.

 Castle Martinis Marchi, Solta

 A castle with a modern hotel twist?
 That’s exactly what Castle Martinis Marchi is!
-This is a wonderful place to stay, boasting has six suites within the castle.
+This is a wonderful place to stay; boasting has six suites within the castle.
 Of course, this means that you will never feel crowded, and you’re unlikely to bump into anyone else.
-Perfect for a quiet and relaxed vacation with a loved one.
+Perfect for a quiet and relaxing vacation with a loved one.

 Bastion Heritage Hotel, Zadar

-Bastion is housed the renovated remains of an old fortress, dating back to 13th-century medieval times.
+Hotel Bastion is housed in the renovated remains of an old fortress dating back to 13th-century medieval times.
 The hotel is close to everything, so you don’t have to wander too far.

 There are 21 double rooms, two connecting rooms, four suites, and one luxury suite, all with Smart Room Technology.
-The lobby bar is also renowned for offering awesome the sunset views, after which you can enjoy the wonderful ambiance at the terrace.
+The lobby bar is also renowned for offering fantastic sunset views, after which you can enjoy the wonderful ambiance on the terrace.
 The on-site spa is also another plus point, or perhaps you would rather work through the terrace’s cocktail menu!

-In terms of food, the hotel’s restaurant basically caters for everything you could want, including local and international dishes.
+The hotel’s restaurant caters for everything you could want in terms of food, including local and international dishes.
 If you feel like you’ve indulged a little too much, you can (try and) work it back off in the wellness center!